urmila533/HTML-CSS-mini-project/README.md

-# HTML-CSS-mini-project
+# HTML-CSS JAVASCRIPT-mini-project
-TIC TAC TOE
+A responsive TIC TAC TOE built using HTML CSS and JAVASCRIPT replicating the webside design.